Code-Inside/Blog/_posts/2020-04-30-blazor-for-office-addins-first-look.md

 {% include JB/setup %}

-Last week I did some research and tried to build a pretty basic Office Addin (with "new" [web based Addin model](https://docs.microsoft.com/en-us/office/dev/add-ins/overview/office-add-ins)) with __[Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor)__.
+Last week I did some research and tried to build a pretty basic Office Addin (within the "new" [web based Addin model](https://docs.microsoft.com/en-us/office/dev/add-ins/overview/office-add-ins)) with __[Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor)__.

 Side note: Last year I blogged about how to build [Office Add-ins with ASP.NET Core](https://blog.codeinside.eu/2019/01/31/office-addins-with-aspnet-core/).

 # Why Blazor?

 My daily work home is in the C# and .NET land, so it would be great to use Blazor for Office Addins, right?
-A Office Add-in is just a web application with a "communication tunnel" to the hosting Office application.
+A Office Add-in is just a web application with a "communication tunnel" to the hosting Office application - not very different from the real web.

 # What (might) work: Serverside Blazor